 In scientific investigations broad range of software is being employed for various purposes.
 In terms of size, software ranges from simple script to extremely complex one with millions of lines of code.
 In terms task, a software can be used for execution of rudimentary tasks to computation of extremely complex ones.
 Typical examples of purpose of software use for scientific investigation are simulation, modelling, data analysis, etc. {goble2014better}.

-To be able to automatically identify, from context, for what purpose a software is used in a scientific text, a classifier algorithm has to be trained on a manually annotated dataset that indicate software usage purpose.
+To be able to automatically identify, from context, for what purpose a software is used in a scientific paper, a classifier algorithm has to be trained on a manually annotated dataset that indicate software usage purpose.
 The SoMeSci data set already has annotations about type of software, type of software mentions, etc. and only require extension with software purpose annotation so that it can be used for training a software usage purpose classifier.
 However, a comprehensive list of potential software usage purposes has to be identified before hand.
 To enumerate possible software purposes of usage, three things have been done in this thesis.
 These are:

 Analysis of literatures